MatsuriDayo/Matsuri/README.md

 ### Protocols

-The application is designed to be used whenever possible.
+The application is designed to support some of the proxy protocols bypassing the firewall.

 #### Proxy